 Your best chance of summiting Aconcagua.
 By Gianni Capano.
 360’s head Aconcagua Guide

 I have been guiding on Aconcagua since the early 1990’s and Rolfe started guiding here around the same time.
 We were both working as freelance guides for some of the most well-known expedition companies in the world.
 But even though we had a lot of resources at our disposal we were not getting the summit successes we hoped for.
-So, in 2007 we joined forces and formulated the plan which today is utilised by 360 Expeditions to much acclaim but more importantly has got more folk to the top of the Americas than ever before.
+So, in 2007 we joined forces and formulated the plan which today is utilised by 360 Expeditions to much acclaim – but more importantly has got more folk to the top of the Americas than ever before.

-These are the factors which we believe have resulted in our successful summits.
+Here’s a run down of the factors which we believe have resulted in our successful summits.

 Expertise: We have been guiding on the mountain for 3 decades on 3 different routes, culminating in 33 summits for me and 12 for Rolfe.
-Since turning every other summit strategy on its head in 2007 we have continued to refine our program and have significantly improved our climbers summit chances ever since.
+Since turning every other summit strategy on its head in 2007 we have continued to refine our program and have significantly improved our climbers’ summit chances ever since.
 Our expertise is not only confined to Aconcagua but extends further to all the other seven summits as well as numerous expeditions to 8000-meter mountains like Mount Everest, Manaslu and Cho Oyu.
 Both of us hold professional guiding qualifications with myself being a UIAGM guide and Rolfe being UIMLA qualified.

-Best acclimatisation strategy: We were the first to begin the acclimatisation strategy of offering 3 nights at the Confluencia camp, 8 nights at Plaza de Mulas Base camp and depending on conditions between 6 and 9 nights at the high-altitude camps.
+Best acclimatisation strategy: We were the first to begin the acclimatisation strategy of offering 3 nights at the Confluencia camp, 8 nights at Plaza de Mulas Base Camp and depending on conditions, between 6 and 9 nights at the high-altitude camps.
 We know from extensive experience that natural acclimatisation avoids unnecessary use of drugs or the use for “acclimatisation chambers” before coming out.
-Furthermore, we climb the striking Bonette peak as part of our acclimatisation strategy.
+Furthermore, we climb the striking Bonette Peak as part of our acclimatisation strategy.
 This 5,100 meter peak affords incredible views of our route on Aconcagua and mentally prepares our climbers for the ascent itself.

 Flexibility in program: By being flexible in our day to day running of the expedition we can adapt our program to our climber’s personal acclimatisation and fitness requirements.
-Since we are not working freelance we are not rigid in following an itinerary but adapt to the mountains moods to determine our movements and strategy.
-Our overall plan is to have one “rest day” after one “work” day on the mountain to allow our climbers to recover, rehydrate, eat great meals and take advantage of the lower camps excellent facilities.
+Since we are not working freelance we are not rigid in following an itinerary but adapt to the mountain’s moods to determine our movements and strategy.
+Our overall plan is to have one “rest day” after one “work” day on the mountain to allow our climbers to recover, rehydrate, eat great meals and take advantage of the lower camps’ excellent facilities.

 Same same but different: The most important lessons we have learned by working as freelance guides for international companies is understanding what not to do.
-We offer all services considered as standard for an ascent of a mountain of this magnitude but in addition provide our climbers with the benefit of our considerable expertise and know-how along with our boundless enthusiasm and ability to personalise your achievement.
+We offer all services considered as standard for an ascent of a mountain of this magnitude but in addition, provide our climbers with the benefit of our considerable expertise and know-how along with our boundless enthusiasm and ability to personalise your achievement.
 We are as eager to reach that summit as you are.
 Your success is our success.
 We aim to create an expedition experience that goes beyond the realms of a commercial expedition and closely approaches a life-changing experience.

-“When I was last year there trying to summit I noted a major difference (from the company I used last year and 360 this year) and I don’t believe that in your marketing material you differentiate yourselves enough.
+“I noticed a major difference between the company I originally went with compared with returning to the mountain with 360 and I don’t believe that in your marketing material you differentiate yourselves enough.
 Large insulated Igloo tents (AMAZING) Flush toilet!
 Restaurant quality food at 4,300m.
 Guides and locals: Experience pays off on the hill knowing weather patterns; winds and when to do what.
 For example, some teams launched from 6,000m at 4am.
 It’s too cold.
 We went at 5 am and this small act made a big difference.
 Quality.”

 For more testimonials please do jump onto our testimonial page.

 You are now informed on climbing Aconcagua with 360.
-And if you are ready to jump in with two feet click here to find out the details on our Aconcagua expedition.
+And if you are ready to jump in with two feet click here to find out the details on our 2019 Aconcagua expedition.